KimaruThagna/Kafka-Postgres/README.md

 - Postgres for working with Kafka connectors to handle data going into and out of Kafka
 - KSQL server for create real-time processing
 - Kafka's schema registry for imposing the AVRO format.

+# Connectors
+`source.json` Defines the connection between the source database(postgres) and Kafka as the destination